bulib/dataWebsite/manage/writing-a-dmp.md

 + Faciliating the reuse and sharing of your data
 + Ensuring your data is backed up

+Data management is a proactive processes that will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.

 ## Common Components of a DMP